How We Can Use AI in Teaching and Research

 • Text-based alternative available

-• Accent/fluency bias testing: explicit pilot deliverable
+• Accent/fluency bias testing planned

 • FERPA review planned